informational alert

 Camping Ordinance

 Portland's Public Camping Ordinance prohibits camping in public spaces when people have access to reasonable alternate shelter.
 It also sets rules for camping that threatens health and safety.
-The City paused enforcement in February 2025 and will resume enforcement starting November 1, 2025.
+The City paused enforcement in February 2025 and resumed enforcement in November 2025.

 This page summarizes information at the Church of the Nazarene Shelter site located at 9715 SE Powell Blvd in Portland, OR.